bacalhau-project/bacalhau/docs/docs/setting-up/running-node/auth.md

 ---
-sidebar_label: 'Authentication and authorization'
+sidebar_label: 'Access Management'
 sidebar_position: 160
-description: How to configure authentication and authorization on your Bacalhau node.
+description: How to manage access on your Bacalhau node.
 ---

-# Authentication and authorization
+# Access Management

 Bacalhau includes a flexible auth system that supports multiple methods of auth that are appropriate for different deployment environments.